-Hardly a sound out of the Brisbane Government leading into the recent Federal election about the plight of the North.
-Then, Scott Morrison and the LNP get re-elected , and voila there’s political panic in the Queensland south east about the crisis in the North and all of a sudden mining approvals are given.
-Meanwhile, families and businesses are still reeling from years and months of desertion and political disregard by successive ALP and LNP governments.
-And when we have asked for a ‘choice’ to walk our own road, both parties have refused.
+Families and businesses are still reeling from years and months of the insurance debacle, and political disregard by successive ALP and LNP governments.
+When we have asked for a ‘choice’ to walk our own road, both parties have refused.
 Enough!

 It’s time for us (the people of North Queensland) to take up the challenge and demand that we have our choice so that we never have to endure what we have experienced ever again.